memochou7/CITRUS/README.md

 Configuration-wise, everything should work out of the box.
 Ideally, set up your server so that unauthorised users can't just directly go to editDB.php.

 Arduino/old_versions simply contain old versions, in case anyone wants to replicate our system and do troubleshooting. beethovenV4 is a version that is pure Arduino with no database.
-You can test the pumps & valves with it. bachV7 has a database, but does not depend on a server.
-It relies on a Excel spreadsheet and macro, which communicates with the Arduino via serial.
+You can test the pumps & valves with it.